openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 delivery

-> A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
+> REQUIRED.
+A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
 The actual delivery method is identified by the special key "method" with the value being a URI as defined in {{delivery-meta}}.
 The value of the "delivery" field contains two